Altafalam3/Sem4-lab/README.md

 Feel free to reach out to me if you have any doubts or feedbacks regarding this.<br>
 </blockquote>

+## Note: This is for educational purposes only, and we do not promote any form of cheating.
 ========Thank You !!!=========